Support Your Managers with Routine Team Performance Dialogues

 • Pay Data (this can be turned on or off by role, giving managers the ability to view their employees’ pay data)

-One approach is to choose criteria based on the company values and the current priorities required to achieve the strategic initiative.
+One approach is to select criteria based on the organization's values and the current priorities necessary to achieve the strategic initiative.
 Another approach is to solely base the performance review on the role requirements and individual contributions of each employee.

 5. How many people will give input to an employee’s review?

-It’s important for employees get perspective and input from more than one person.
-BLOOM® can currently capture a variety of information in each employee’s review form:
+Employees need to get perspective and input from more than one person.
+BLOOM can currently capture a variety of information in each employee’s review form:

-• Primary and secondary supervisor can enter feedback.
+• Primary and secondary supervisors can enter feedback.

-• Executives can view and edit reviews for anyone who reports to the managers directly reporting to them.
+• Executives can view and edit reviews for anyone who reports directly to the managers they manage.

 • Employees can complete self-reviews without seeing managers’ comments until the review interview.